 [r.
 6]

+[Heading inserted in Gazette 22 Jun 2010 p.
+2769.]

 There are some people in the community who MUST NOT give blood as it may transmit infections to people who receive it.
 So before you give blood we need you to answer some questions to ensure that it will be safe for people to be given your blood or blood products.
 The following questions are a vital part of our effort to eliminate these diseases from the blood supply.

-Even though there are a lot of questions they are all important and you need to answer every question on the form truthfully and to the best of your ability.
-Answering these questions truthfully is important because there are severe penalties including fines and/or imprisonment for giving false or misleading answers to any of the questions.
+Even though there are a lot of questions they are all important and you need to answer every question on the form honestly and to the best of your ability.
+Answering these questions honestly is important because THERE ARE PENALTIES INCLUDING FINES AND/OR IMPRISONMENT FOR GIVING FALSE OR MISLEADING ANSWERS TO ANY OF THE QUESTIONS.

 All donations of blood are tested for the presence of Hepatitis B and C, HIV 1 and 2 (AIDS virus), syphilis and HTLV I and II.
 Should your blood test be positive for any of these diseases or show a significantly abnormal result you will be notified.